randomnoun/bookcase-ops/README.md

 It mostly exists because we're now using Kubernetes at work and I feel I now need to burden myself with configuring and running this on my home servers as well.

 Looking over my notes, this took about 4 weekends, spread over about 4 months (plus most of my Christmas/New Years downtime which I spent writing up all these READMEs), so hopefully this will save me / others having to go through all this again when I next have to upgrade all this high quality software product.
-Having said that, this is the second time I've tried to build a kubernetes cluster onto bare VMs; if you haven't done that before then maybe budget another month or two on learning how all that supposedly works.
+Having said that, this is the ~~second~~ third time I've tried to build a kubernetes cluster onto bare VMs; if you haven't done that before then maybe budget another month or two on learning how all that supposedly works.

 And you know, when I inevitably kick the bucket, my immediate family, who have difficulty selecting a different HDMI input or operating a printer, might be able to salvage some of my life's work.
 Which they won't be able to appreciate or comprehend in any way.
 I guess they could admire the punctuation or something.
 I have a niece starting computer science this year though, so I guess hope springs eternal.